Gives You Hell

 Carlisle's longing for companionship had ended when he found Edward Masen barely holding on to life in Chicago during the Spanish Influenza outbreak.
-Edward had been everything he wanted in a companion until he met Esme.
+Edward had been everything he wanted in a companion.
+That is until he met Esme.
 His family had grown since falling in love with her, but still Edward remained alone.
 He had tried to find a mate for Edward, even turning the beautiful and dying Rosalie Hale.
 But it was fruitless.
 Edward was frustrated with her self-adoration and pig-headedness and had fallen into resentment instead of love, as Carlisle had hoped for.
 Even Rosalie had found someone to love her for all her faults, and Carlisle continued to see that Edward had no interest in finding a mate.
 He had slighted poor Tanya and the Denali coven, though she had showed significant interest in him.

-Carlisle had worried a few years into his transformation if he would end up alone.
+Carlisle had worried a few years into his transformation that he would end up alone.
 It had taken well over 200 years for him to find Esme.
 He supposed that if it could take him that long to find his chosen, then he really shouldn't worry about Edward finding someone.
 He was only approaching one hundred, and had more than enough time to look when he finally chose to.
 He seemed content enough to just be alone.

 He was still flipping through the literature for something interesting when Alice hopped into the room.
 "Edward!
 We're going in to town for the day, are you coming?"

-"I'll think about it Alice," He said, distractedly.
+"I'll think about it Alice," he said, distractedly.

 "Please?"
-She floated towards him, watching his marble hands quickly moving cross the spines of the books.
+She floated toward him, watching his marble hands quickly moving cross the spines of the books.
 "I need someone to talk to, and Rosalie will only tell me that everything looks horrible on me."